sercankulcu/sercankulcu.github.io/_thoughts/making-happiness-a-choice.md

 ---
 title: 'You Cannot Make Someone Happy'
 date: 2009-10-06
-description: "We can support another person, but we cannot choose happiness on their behalf."
+description: "Trying too hard to make someone happy can quietly become another demand on them."
 tags:
   - relationships
   - happiness
-  - reflection
+  - care
 ---

 There is a particular kind of frustration in trying to improve someone's mood and discovering that nothing works.